Paramount Global Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Paramount Global PARA.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Paramount Global.

+Looking at options history for Paramount Global PARA we detected 14 strange trades.

 What's The Price Target?